jtoy/replicantlife/README.md

 # THINKING ABOUT
+* move all flags to be under matrix instead of global
 * fix time, dont need to pass time everywhere!
 * finalize on logging, data vs flat
 * remove the llm calls in init